mkrupcale/.lyx/README.md

 ## Usage

-See the official documentation on the different directories and files in the Lyx user directory and their usage.
+See the official [documentation](https://wiki.lyx.org/LyX/UserDir) on the different directories and files in the LyX user directory and their usage.

 ## License